Hobbies Collecting Antiques

 Eastlake Récamier Daybed

-Daybeds made in the Eastlake style can have more elaborate decorative elements like the récamier, more generically known as a fainting couch, shown here, or they can be quite plain and devoid of wood embellishments.
-Many times only the feet will exhibit real traits of Eastlake design since simplicity was markedly advocated by Charles Lock Eastlake in his book Hints on Household Taste
+Daybeds made in the Eastlake style—like the récamier, more generically known as a fainting couch (shown below)— can have elaborate decorative elements or be quite plain and devoid of wood embellishments.
+Often, only the feet will exhibit traits of Eastlake design since Charles Lock Eastlake markedly advocated simplicity in his book Hints on Household Taste

 When this style of furniture is more elaborately decorated, it is generally assumed to be of American origin as the English followed Eastlake's calling for sturdy furniture in basic designs.